mnzaki/coolsoft-13-wiki/RSpec-Tests.md

 # RSpec gems installing
-1. First merge the latest master to your branch, as it contains, in the Gemfile and Gemfile.lock, the gems needed for RSpec.
+1. Make sure you [merge](https://github.com/DevYah/coolsoft-13/wiki/Git-CheatSheet#merging) the latest master as it contains the gems needed for RSpec.
-2. When you pull the master and merge it, you'll probably need to bundle install.
 3. Now you need to type "rails generate rspec:install" in the terminal.
 This generates the .rspec file and spec folder, where all your test files be placed.
-4. Now you're ready to follow these guides, "ESPECIALLY LAST TWO," in order to write your test files successfully =D
+4. Now you're ready to follow these guides, **especially the last two**, in order to write your test files successfully
   * [RSpec-core](http://rubydoc.info/gems/rspec-core/frames)
   * [RSpec-expectations](http://rubydoc.info/gems/rspec-expectations/frames)
   * [RSpec-mocks](http://rubydoc.info/gems/rspec-mocks/frames)